 We got a preview look at Star Wars: Galaxy’s Edge and if you get a chance to visit Star Wars fan or not – you should.
 It is a very different take on an amusement park and a lot closer to West World than it is It’s a Small World.

 The basic premise is you are on the Black Spire Outpost on the planet of Batuu on the edge of the Outer Rim Territories.
 Once you cross through the underpass from Hollywood Studios you are in the immersive experience.
 The Cast Members will talk to you as though you are in their world and will not acknowledge certain elements of the world you left behind.
-The only thing close in a Disney Park is Pandora in Animal Kingdom and it feels tiny by comparison.
+The only thing close in a Disney park is Pandora in the Animal Kingdom and it feels tiny by comparison.
 After you make the transition from Hollywood Studios to Batuu you start to see the life-size weapons and vehicles you remember from the movies.

 A little further in and you start to see the outpost built into the rocky landscape.
 There are a lot of hidden Easter eggs throughout the entire park linking back to the movies.